AhmadBan/async-ATCommand-GSM-for-Linux/README.md

 ## How to execute a command?

-executing command can be either synchronously and asynchronously.
+Executing command can be either synchronously and asynchronously.

 ### **ASynchronous**

-To execute a command Asynchronously first instantiate an instance of that command from the heap then initialize it with its constructors then send it to the program Command Queue.
+To execute a command Asynchronously, first, instantiate an instance of that command from the heap, then initialize it with its constructors then send it to the program Command Queue.

 ```C
 Cmd_t *command=calloc(1,sizeof(Cmd_t));// allocate command from heap